erachelson/RLclass_MVA/docs/index.md

 The final grade will be composed of three parts (coefficients TBD).
 1. Between session 2 and session 6 (included), a short mandatory online 10-15 minutes quiz will be run at the beginning of class, on the contents of the previous session.
 These quizes will be graded and will count towards the final grade.
 2. An implementation project around session 6 will also be graded.
-3. An independant assignment on the last two sessions will finally be graded.
+3. An independent assignment on the last two sessions will finally be graded.